PM Modi prays in TN's Sri Rangam temple | Politics

 The presiding deity is popularly known in Tamil as Ranganathar.

+Religious scholars say that Modi sat in that very place where poet Kambar first sang the Tamil Ramayana, reinforcing the deep connection between Tamil, Tamil Nadu and Shri Ram.

+'Vastram,' shawl and clothes were presented to Modi, a traditional way of a temple acknowledging a devotee's devoutness.
+Local officials said the clothes will be taken to the Shri Ram Mandir in Ayodhya, where the consecration of the grand temple will be held on Monday.

-The Srirangam temple is an ancient Vaishnavaite temple of Tamil Nadu and it dates back almost to the Sangam age with various dynasties pitching in, through the ages, to build and expand it.
+The Srirangam temple is an ancient Vaishnavaite place of worship in Tamil Nadu and it dates back almost to the Sangam age with various dynasties pitching in, through the ages, to build and expand it.

 The early and later Cholas, Pandyas, the Hoysalas and the Vijayanagara empire have all contributed in the construction of the grand temple.